ahmasmibhanu/PaperMind/README.md

 PaperMind automates the academic literature review workflow by:

-* Fetching relevant research papers from arXiv
+* Fetching relevant research papers from arXiv.
-* Generating concise, structured summaries using AI
+* Generating concise, structured summaries using AI.
-* Organizing outputs into topic-based local folders
+* Organizing outputs into topic-based local folders.
-* Providing an intuitive browser-based interface for ease of use
+* Providing an intuitive browser-based interface for ease of use.

 ---